-By April 1 of your first year, you submit a portfolio to your FAC, as well as to the departmental Graduate Program Coordinator, which includes:
+By April 1 of your first year, you submit a portfolio to your FAC, as well as to the departmental Graduate Program Coordinator, cc'ing the DGS, which includes:

-- A critical literature review of 10-15 pages, double-spaced, references in APA 7th edition style, in your area of research, written with feedback from your mentor and other FAC members.
+A critical literature review of 10-15 pages, double-spaced, references in APA 7th edition style, in your area of research, written with feedback from your mentor and other FAC members.
 Your mentor, after discussion with the FAC, may also require a proposed method and planned analysis section in anticipation of your Master's project.
-The first year paper itself cannot be the same paper as one submitted for a course, but may be a substantial reworking of a paper submitted for a course. - 2.
-A training plan, based on the First Year Training Plan Template (Appendix B), that concisely describes your educational and research goals, the types of courses you plan to take (in addition to department and concentration required courses where relevant), and other possible additional training opportunities that are consistent with these goals. - 3.
+The first year paper itself cannot be the same paper as one submitted for a course, but may be a substantial reworking of a paper submitted for a course.

+- 2. A training plan, based on the First Year Training Plan Template (Appendix B), that concisely describes your educational and research goals, the types of courses you plan to take (in addition to department and concentration required courses where relevant), and other possible additional training opportunities that are consistent with these goals. - 3.
 Your Curriculum Vitae (CV).
+Note: there are many different styles for formatting a CV.
+Be sure to seek your mentor's advice on this and then feedback from your FAC during the meeting.
+As just one example, be sure to chat with your FAC about how to list preprints.

 By May 1, you schedule a 90-minute meeting and arrange for a room to meet with your FAC to discuss these three elements of your portfolio.
-After discussing all these materials with the FAC (and possibly making a presentation on the planned study/studies), you exit the room and the FAC discusses and formally votes on the adequacy of your first year progress, based on the first year portfolio and progress in research.
+After discussing all these materials with the FAC (and possibly making a presentation on the planned study/studies), you exit the room and the FAC discusses and formally votes on the adequacy of your first year progress, based on the first year portfolio and progress in research and coursework (although spring course grades are unlikely to yet be available).